Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 A click on the line signalled Costello’s understanding and acknowledgement, and Powell returned his attention to the report from MERCURY’s operators and the FIC.

-*Caledonia* debris---some of which they were *fairly* sure was lifeboats---had been tracked describing a three hundred kilometer field across Gao’s equator, and a lot of it was over water.
+*Caledonia* debris - some of which they were *fairly* sure was lifeboats - had been tracked describing a three hundred kilometer field across Gao’s equator, and a lot of it was over water.
 The majority of the stricken ship’s hull was still up there and possibly salvageable, but the SOR technicians on board had all been out of contact for a long time now.

 Hopefully, that would change.
 Re-entry was a bitch for communications at the best of times thanks to all that opaque plasma.
 Bailing out of a burning, disintegrating spaceship in low orbit had to add all kinds of complications.